shelbyspees/speesblog/_posts/2015-09-28-english-major.md

 It wasn't until my delicate disposition was insulted and assaulted by some really terrible fiction writing earlier this year---by someone who considers themselves a professional---that I realized I can do a lot better.

 This is all old news.
-I'm at the point where I feel I can learn what English majors learn.
+Now I'm at the point where I feel I can learn what English majors learn.
 I can read and understand and analyze and criticize great literature.
 I can learn from the classics and the modern greats.

 The problem with being a new writer, though, is that your tastes are always going to be more refined than your skills.